gewesp/cpp-lib/README.md

   Cpp-lib is a general purpose library of ISO C++ functions and classes.
-It is provided free of charge and without any implied warranty by KISS Technologies GmbH, Zuerich, Switzerland.
-Please see the file `LICENSE` for details.
+It is provided free of charge and without any implied warranty by KISS Technologies GmbH, Switzerland under an Apache license.

-  Most of the functionality has associated tests which also serve as usage examples.
+## Documentation

   Documentation is by comments in the header files, we may move to doxygen in the future.
+See also the tests for example usage.

 ## Error reporting